-It reviewed the composition of the Board and its Committees and recommended appointing Laure Hauseux as a member of the Appointments and Compensation Committee.
-It was informed that Casino was no longer required to have a Director representing employees as provided for in Articles L. 225-27-1 et seq. of the French Commercial Code as amended by the Pacte Law, as employee representation was now organised at Casino's parent company level.
+It was informed that Casino was no longer required to have a Director representing employees as provided for in Articles L. 22-10-7 (formerly L. 225-27-1) et seq. of the French Commercial Code as amended by the Pacte Law, as employee representation was now organised at Casino's parent company level.
+It reviewed the membership of the Committees.